aparajita/capacitor-dark-mode/README.md

 #### Custom preference storage

-If you want to store the user’s dark mode preference in a custom location (such as `localStorage`), you must create a getter function that returns the preference, and pass that function to the `init` method.
+If you want to store the user’s dark mode preference in a custom location (such as `localStorage`), you must create a getter function that returns the preference and a setter that stores the preference, and pass those functions to the `init` or `configure` method.

 **prefs.ts**